Skip to main content

 Your responsibilities as a tenant

-If you do not report the problem, you could be responsible for paying for any unnecessary damage it causes.
+If you do not report the problem, you could be responsible for paying for any further damage it causes.

 How long repairs should take